Odeuropa/ontology/competency_questions/README.md

 This folder contains the competency questions (CQ) collected in the context of [the Odeuropa project](https://odeuropa.eu/) for realising and validating the Odeuropa Data Model.
 Those questions have been defined by domain expert at the beginning of the project.

 Each CQ has been translated in SPARQL, following the Odeuropa model.

-> The data model and the ontology are work in progress.
-Some modification in the query can be made accordingly
+Some questions can need some external knowledge (e.g. connection with other KG, such as Wikidata) or some more complex AI technique (which has been made explicit for each question).

 |                                                         | n. |
 |---------------------------------------------------------|----|